BlueHorn07/bluehorn07.github.io/_posts/mathematics/probability-and-statistics/statistics/2021-05-18-introduction-to-hypothesis-tests.md

 <span class="statement-title">Example.</span><br>

-Supp. we have a p-coin, I belive that it is a fair coin, on the other hand, you think it is a biased coin, in particular, you believe that $p=0.7$.
+Supp. we have a p-coin, I believe that it is a fair coin, on the other hand, you think it is a biased coin, in particular, you believe that $p=0.7$.
 What can we do?

 - $H_0: p = 0.5$
 - $H_1: p = 0.7$